Help to Buy ISA Pros and Cons

-The Help to buy ISA deadline is fast-approaching, and with such little time to open an account, it’s important that you know exactly what it offers, the pros and cons, and what banks offer the best interest rates.
+The Help to buy ISA deadline has passed for new customers, but for those considering a transfer to a Lifetime ISA, it’s important that you know exactly what it offers, the pros and cons, and what banks offer the best interest rates.

 Help to Buy ISA explained

 First, let us briefly explain the Help to Buy scheme and what it entails.

 You begin by opening an account with your chosen Help to Buy ISA provider and deposit a lump sum of up to £1,200.

 Then, you save up to £200 each month, earning tax-free interest of around 2.5% with the best banks and building societies, until you are ready to put a deposit down on your first home.